 Where embedded electricity networks are found

 Embedded networks are common in multi-tenanted buildings such as shopping centres or commercial buildings.
-They are also becoming more popular in new residential developments.
-Embedded networks are also common in caravan parks where the caravan park operator owns the electrical infrastructure.
+They are also common in new residential developments such as apartment buildings and in caravan parks.
 Some rooming houses (buildings where one or more rooms are available to rent, and four or more people in total can occupy those rooms) and retirement villages may also have embedded networks.

 You can visit the ESC's public register to check whether you are in an embedded network.